-Recently I was lucky enough to be asked to co-produce and shoot a Calendar campaign on location in Iceland, a 3-week shoot exploring the south and west of Iceland.
-A beautifully natural place Iceland is it also offers a really challenging production opportunity.
+Recently I was asked to co-produce and shoot a Calendar campaign on location in Iceland.
+Three weeks shooting and exploring the south and west of Iceland.
+A beautifully natural place and offers a challenging production opportunity.
 How do you get this all together and shoot 9 models with a full team of 24 people?
 I was offered the Fuji GFX 50S medium format camera loaned by Fuji UK to take on location with me and try it out.
 You can see what thought of the camera and how it performed in the Fuji Camera Global.
 Interview is here

 When working as a full team, the most I have worked with is 29 people all buzzing around creating and contributing to the overall finished pictures.
 Even though you will work with an Art Director, Production Director and representatives of the brand you are working for, you are really the team leader and will take responsibility for achieving the final captured images.
 You are the one the buck stops with.
 If for some reason you are not on form then the team and the pictures will suffer.
 I am a photographer who knows what I need from the shoot, models, and team.
 I direct the shoots and its important that you as the photographer are diplomatic and reasonable.
 You cannot afford to be prickly and bossy but happy, resourceful and energetic with a positive attitude no matter how you feel.
 This air of relaxed authority is what drives the team’s creativity and you are the lead.